 Since Tango in Hell 2020 was cancelled due to the Covid-19 situation and the 2021 edition likewise, we will reuse the concept in 2022.

 Tango in Hell is a «milonga weekend» with lots of dancing, a total of 18 hours at 4 milongas, excellent food and even better mood.
 The event is gender neutral and role-balanced, so please register in couples.
 We especially welcome dual-role dancers to register for the event.
 Single registrations will be placed on a waiting list to make sure role balance, and the possibilities for single registration will be limited.
 And please note that you all will be put on a waiting list when registrating, before being granted access – or not.

-In 2019, the level of dancers was the following:
+In 2019, the levels of dancers were the following:

 And after the event in 2019 we asked people: «Will you return next year?».
 Here is the reply, and we hope that you all come back (even the uncertain ones), bringing a friend or 5 :-).